 5Where will I be studying for the Advanced Apprenticeship?

-When you start your apprenticeship you’ll spend time at our training facility in Eakring Nottinghamshire.
-As you gain more experience you will spend more time learning on the job [NG1].
+When you start your apprenticeship you’ll spend time at our training facility in Eakring, Nottinghamshire.
+As you gain more experience you will spend more time learning on the job.

 How do I apply?

-We think it’s important to make sure that you end up in the right role.
-To do this we’ve created a recruitment process with you in mind.
-We want you to have the chance to show your skills and demonstrate how you match the role.
-In simple terms, we want to get to know you a little better – and work out where you would best fit here.
+To make sure you end up in the best possible role, we’ve created a recruitment process with you in mind.
+You’ll have the chance to demonstrate your skills, natural talents and personality, so we can get to know you a little better – and work out where you would best fit here.

 Here’s how to apply

 Stage 1Online Application

-You can apply through this website, your application should take around one hour to complete but you can save it and return to it later.
-As part of your online application you will need to complete timed ability tests and a personality questionnaire which allow us to get a real picture of who you are and where you fit into National Grid.
+Complete the online application form.
+Your application should take around one hour to complete, but you can save and return to it later.
+As part of your online application, you’ll complete timed ability tests and a personality questionnaire.

 Stage 2Video Interview

-If you’re invited to attend one of our assessment centres, you’ll take part in a number of exercises with other candidates where you can let your personality shine through
+If you’re invited to attend one of our assessment centres, you’ll take part in a number of exercises with other candidates designed to let your personality shine.